-Usually, the files will already be named sensibly but you might want to tweak or add to it.
-For example, if you are adding files from the Summer Mega Bundle but the file name doesn’t reflect that, you can add it to the file name.
+Usually, the files will already be named sensibly but you might want to tweak or add to them.
+For example, if you are adding files from the Spring Mega Bundle but the file name doesn’t reflect that you can add it to the file name.
 Alternatively, you might want to add a word so that you know at a later date which age the file would be good for.

 Again, it is up to you how you do this but you will find it easier and more convenient if you pick one way to do it and stay consistent across the board.
 Something like:

 What the file is + the creator + subject + age group + bundle